Studebaker Automobile Co. (1903-1911)

 The use of emblems and radiator scripts on Studebaker-Garford vehicles is somewhat erratic, with some models carrying Studebaker radiator emblems, some carrying Studebaker-Garford radiator emblems, and some carrying no radiator emblem at all.

-From 1905 to 1908, some Studebaker-Garford models carried a small rectangular emblem pinned to the radiator tank top, see original photos shown below:
+From about 1905 to 1908, some Studebaker-Garford models carried a small rectangular emblem pinned to the radiator tank top, see original photo shown below:

 |This is a Studebaker-Garford showing a radiator emblem and script (1908) dpl|

 This radiator emblem is a small brass plate inscribed "Studebaker Automobile Company, South Bend, Ind." in plain block letters, as seen in the surviving 1906 Series G Studebaker-Garford example shown below.
 This Studebaker-Garford radiator emblem is extremely rare.

 |This is a Studebaker-Garford radiator emblem (1905-1908) sotheby's|

 From 1907 to 1911, some Studebaker-Garford models carried a round, painted Studebaker-Garford radiator emblem, see the example below displayed on a 1907 Model H Studebaker-Garford displayed at the Crawford Aviation and Auto Museum:

 |This is a Model H Studebaker-Garford showing a radiator emblem (1907) caam|

 |This is a Studebaker-Garford radiator emblem (1907) caam|

 The painted metal Studebaker-Garford radiator emblem shown above is the same design as the example shown at the top of this post.
 Original Studebaker-Garford radiator emblems are extremely rare.